 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The 645Z is a recent model that features in the current product line-up of Pentax.
-In contrast, the D30 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D30 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D30 was succeeded by the Canon D60.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon D30 Manual (free pdf) or the online Pentax 645Z Manual.
+Further information on the features and operation of the D30 and 645Z can be found, respectively, in the Canon D30 Manual (free pdf) or the online Pentax 645Z Manual.

 So what conclusions can be drawn?
 Is the Canon D30 better than the Pentax 645Z or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.